-3. Shooting for Something Totally New for a New Season
+3. Shooting for Something New for a New Season

-This particularly relates to couples seeking to work together in an entrepreneurial venture, starting a ministry or creating something new together.
+This particularly relates to couples seeking to work together in an entrepreneurial venture, start a ministry, or create something new together.

 As you may know, Mindy and I started a church together in 1991.
 WOW! we sure could have used a coach!!!
 What were we thinking by not having one?
 (Well, they didn't exist in any real way back then, so we just hunted for any "adult" that would listen and help.)